praxis-live/support/docs/coding-annotations.md

 }
 ```

 Mark a field as an output.
 An output port will be created on the component.
-The value
+The
-specifies the index of the port relative to other output ports - all output ports must
+optional weight value controls the position of the port relative to other output
-have a unique index.
+ports.

-Supported on fields of type `Output`, `Data.Out` and `AudioOut`.
+Supported on fields of type `Output`, `Data.Out`, `AudioOut` and `Ref<T>`.

 The `Output` class supports methods for sending various types, including `double`,
-`String` and `Value`, as well as an empty message.
+`String` and `Value` subclasses, as well as an empty message.

 ### Examples